mywdka/physical_interfaces/README.md

 ### **Sender**

 This is the code for the sender Arduino.
 It means that the Arduino that is running this code will be the one you use for gesture recognition and generally is attached to a battery so that it can be used freely.
-When it detects a gesture it will send it over Bluetooth to the `Receiver` arduino, which is attached to your computer.
+When it detects a gesture, it will send it over Bluetooth to the `Receiver` Arduino, which is attached to your computer.

 You don't have to mess around too much with the code in the [`sender.ino`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/sender/sender.ino) file in the [`arduino_template/sender`](https://github.com/mywdka/physical_interfaces/tree/main/arduino_template/sender) folder.
 The only parts you need to change when using your own model are [`line 1`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/sender/sender.ino#L1) and [`line 15 & 16`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/sender/sender.ino#L15&L16).